Common Intellectual Experiences involve:

 Adapted from UC Denver

-Some examples of CIEs at PPCC could include classes or programs partnering with:
+CIEs could include classes or programs partnering with:

 Visit Queensborough Community College as an example of a common reading program, like our All Pikes Peak Reads.

 The High Impact Practices (HIPs) Rubric was uploaded to all Fall 2019 D2L course shells on Tuesday, October 22.
 Faculty opt in to using the HIPs rubric by attaching it to an assignment folder.

 Step-by-step instructions for attaching the rubric to an assignment can be found at: https://ppcconline.blog/dwkb/adding-hips-rubric-to-assignment-folders/

 Faculty and instructors assess student learning in the High Impact Practice project or reflection assignment using this rubric.

 TIP: The rubric is not designed for grading purposes, just assessment of HIPs student learning.
 Attached is a robust FAQs and guide for the rubric.

 The rubric addresses the Eight Key Elements of High Impact Practices: Challenge and Time (category 1), Interactive and Diversity (category 2), Feedback and Reflection (category 3), Real World and Public (category 4).
 Read more on these principles at https://libguides.ppcc.edu/hips .
 Instructors could mirror the wording in the rubric when designing the reflective assignment or when discussing the connections between course material and the HIPs assignment/project with students.

 Use of the rubric in HIPs courses is expected.